By Dr. Marc M. Batschkus

-Consistent tagging of archived files provides more flexibility and more options for metadata.
+Consistent tagging of archived files, video clips, photos and sounds provides more flexibility and more options for metadata.
 This adds tremendous value to the Archive.
 Ideally, anyone involved in searching for media later should be able to find and restore them easily and quickly.
-A metadata schema is the (unique) set of metadata, descriptions and technical parameters that enables fast retrieval later.
+A metadata schema is the (unique) set of metadata, descriptions, and technical parameters that enables fast retrieval later.
 P5 Archive offers expandable metadata fields and dropdown menus to put such a metadata schema to work.
-Read on to find out how to customise metadata fields in P5.
+Read on to find out how to customize metadata fields in P5.

 Some examples of descriptive metadata

 - Where the clip was captured

 - Camera Type

 - Number of Audio Channels